A First-Time Home Buyer’s Guide to Real Estate Vocabulary

 MLS (multiple listing service): The Multiple Listing Service is a database that contains all real estate listings in a given area and allows agents and buyers to access information for all properties currently available on the market.
 The MLS lets you filter specific criteria, so you can search for the right home for you based on how many bedrooms and bathrooms you desire, price, amenities, and more.

 Now that you’re comfortable with the real estate vocabulary basics, you’ll have no problem keeping up in conversation with your real estate agent, broker, and lender.
-If you find yourself lost in the jargon, your helpful real estate agent will be more than willing to guide you through any additional home buying terms you’re unfamiliar with–that’s what they’re there for.
-Now study up, make some flashcards, and impress your real estate team with all of your vocab knowledge!
+If you find yourself lost in the jargon of real estate terminology, your helpful real estate agent will be more than willing to guide you through any additional home buying terms you’re unfamiliar withthat’s what they’re there for.
+Now study up, make some flashcards, and impress your real estate team with all of your real estate glossary knowledge!